Salt-Factory/etesync-dav/README.md

 ```

 While this works on Linux, BSD and macOS, the Windows pre-compiled binary is compiled in "no console" mode, which means
 it can't print to the terminal.
-In order to get the debug information on Windows, please redirect the output log to
+In order to get the debug information, you can use the debug binary from the [releases page](https://github.com/etesync/etesync-dav/releases).

+Alternatively, you can redirect the output log to
 file, like so:

 ```bash